PapiPallanes/PapiPallanes.github.io/writeups/cypher-design-writeup.md

 ![Vandal Redesign file screenshot](/assets/images/writeup-images/VandalWorkScreenshot.png){: .align-center}

-# Redesigning Cyphers Abilities
+# Cypher's Invisible Utility

 Cypher is centered around stealthy info gathering and cunning tactics to gain the upper hand.
-His main abilities, barring his ultimate, all feature a “cloaking” aspect.
+His main abilities, barring his ultimate, all feature an instance in which they "cloak" and go invisible, undetectable unless up close.
 I saw this cloak as a great opportunity to work on my synthesis ability using the free synth helm.

-## Designing the Cloak
+## Cloaking utility

 All of the cloaking sounds we're made from the same Helm patch.
 But manipulated to give each ability it's own distinct cloak.
 My main idea for the cloak sound was wholly inspired by the predator and uses fading clicks to convey the idea of the item going invisible.